Part 1. Authority

 Subpart G. Writing-Off Uncollectible Accounts

 A clear distinction must be made between canceling accounts receivable and writing off accounts receivable.
-Accounts receivable can be canceled or adjusted when 1) the institution is not entitled to collect the money, or 2) the debtor qualifies for a waiver or refund (College Policy 5.02 Tuition Refunds and Waivers).
+Accounts receivable can be canceled or adjusted when 1) the institution is not entitled to collect the money, or 2) the debtor qualifies for a waiver or refund (College Policy 5.H2 Refund of Tuition and Fees).
 Accounts receivable must not be canceled to avoid write-off procedures.

 The college must make every reasonable effort to collect an account before a write-off.
 In most cases, the collection effort should include written notices, attempted phone contact, consideration of revenue recapture, and the required referral to the Minnesota Department of Revenue, Collection Division.